Brauntex Theatre: Renovation

-Slowly over time this once grand establishment with smartly dressed ushers and a bright neon sign became a ghost of years past.
-Through the dust one could still see the gilded fittings of the Brauntex, but the seats were broken and the theater reeked of cigarette smoke.
-In September 1998 a local group of city and county officials, artists, engineers, an attorney, a performing arts technician, bank officials and many other concerned citizens, came together to try to save this once great theater.
-This plan soon grew and the whole city was eager to save this beauty.
+Over time, this once grand facility declined.
+The gilded fittings of the Brauntex were covered in dust, the seats were broken and the theater smelled of cigarette smoke.
+In September 1998 a local group of city and county officials, artists, engineers, an attorney, a performing arts technician, bank officials and many other concerned citizens, came together to try to save the theater.
+As the plan grew, many in the city were eager to save the site.
 This group of 36 diverse participants had meetings, brainstorming the needs of the building as well as its potential uses.
-Out of this the committee decided to mold this run-down movie palace into a full-scale theater which was to be run by the Brauntex Performing Arts Theatre Association.
+They decided to remodel the movie palace into a theater to be run by the Brauntex Performing Arts Theatre Association.

 The plan had to be set aside due to the October 1998 Central Texas floods.
 When the city of New Braunfels had recovered, the plan to renovate the Brauntex was put back into place.
 In July 1999 corporate non-profit status was acquired, the Association elected officers and directors and contracted a management consultment and a grant writer.
 On August 31, 1999 the earnest money contract was signed and on December 10, 1999 the Association became proud owners of the dilapidated gem, the Brauntex Theatre.

 Almost immediately after the Association acquired the property, renovation begun.
 Plans were drawn, ideas were submitted, and money was raised to give this structure a much needed face-lift.
 One of the first tasks the Association had was expanding the tiny movie theater stage, into a large performing arts stage.
 The other major structural change was to restore the balcony to its former glory, as the previous owner had closed it off to create a second theater.

 The renovation crew included many different local groups who volunteered to overhaul the theatre, including the USMC Junior ROTC from New Braunfels High School.
 A group of women, who dubbed themselves as the Brauntex Sweatshop, had to sew 600 seat covers alone.
 The renovation was completed quickly and the grand reopening of the Brauntex Theatre had the San Antonio Symphony grace their stage.
 The opening night was sold out and was a huge and grand success for this once great movie palace.